 You may be considering this as an option if you incurred a sudden expense, are looking to avoid making a late payment or otherwise need money fast.

-The fact remains if you are receiving government entitlement checks as your sole source of income, you could be eligible to take out a payday loan.
+The fact remains if you are receiving government entitlement checks as your sole source of income, you could be eligible to take out a payday loan with a prepaid debit card.
 Here’s why:

 What Is Alternative Income?